pinax/pinax/docs/quick_start.md

 source mysiteenv/bin/activate
 ```

-Once your virtualenv has been activated, install Django and use `django-admin.py` to create a new project based on the Account Pinax starter project:
+Once your virtual environment has been activated, install Django and use `django-admin` to create a new project based on the Account Pinax starter project:

 ```
 pip install Django==1.8.4
-django-admin.py startproject --template=https://github.com/pinax/pinax-starter-projects/zipball/account mysite -n webpack.config.js
+django-admin startproject --template=https://github.com/pinax/pinax-starter-projects/zipball/account mysite -n webpack.config.js
 ```

 Now install the requirements, initialize your database, load the default sites fixtures and run the dev server: